 You just have to file the VAT return by mentioning the sale & purchase.
 You need not pay any VAT since VAT paid on purchase exceeds the VAT on Sales.
 The excess input credit can be carried forward to next month & can be used towards the Output VAT Payable in the next month.

-Posted 2 years, 9 months ago by Mukesh Jain CA
+Posted 3 years, 2 months ago by Mukesh Solanki

 Pratical answer to your question is